naiyoma/docs-fern/README.md

 Latest version: https://fern.docs.buildwithfern.com/

-This repository contains the conceptual documentation for [Fern](https://buildwithfern.com), the open source toolkit for designing, building, and consuming REST APIs.
-The [Fern documentation website](https://buildwithfern.com/docs/intro) will be built on Fern's own technology available through the Fern CLI.
+This repository contains the documentation for [Fern](https://buildwithfern.com), the open source toolkit for building REST APIs.
+Our documentation is built on Fern's documentation product.

 Issues pertaining to documentation are tracked in this repository.
-If you feel there is anything wrong in the documentation, or we are missing something important, feel free to open up an issue and we'd be happy to discuss it!
+If you feel there is anything wrong in the documentation, or we are missing something, open an issue.
+We're happy to discuss improvements!

 ## Project Structure

-This project is built on top of Fern's own documentation generation tooling.
-This means that the content lives in its own `./fern` directory.
+The content lives in the `./fern` directory.

-The structure of the documentation, including navigation elements, is outlined in `fern/api/docs/docs.yml`.
-These are all based on Fern's own built-in docs definitions, available in the main repository.
+The structure of the documentation, including navigation, is outlined in `fern/docs.yml`.

 ## Contributions

 We welcome contributions to to help complete the documentation and make it more elaborate.

 - For smaller contributions, e.g., grammatical corrections or smaller fixes, feel free to open a pull request directly.
-- If your contribution is more sizable, e.g., documenting a new feature, please open an issue before starting your work, so we have a chance to review and ask any questions beforehand.
+- If your contribution is more sizable, e.g., documenting a new feature, please open an issue before starting your work, so we have a chance to review and ask questions beforehand.